 The 163 guestrooms and suites offer free wifi, smart TVs, bluetooth speakers, robes and slippers, and all the other amenities you'd expect in a high-end hotel.
 The hotel's onsite Bar Mercato gets high marks for its small plates and relaxed ambiance.

 A trendy vibe, "micro" guest rooms, and - dare we say it, cheap rates position the new Revolution Hotel as one of Boston's most attractive affordable hotels, especially considering its close distance (5-10 minute walk, depending on where you're going) to Downtown Boston.
 Free high-speed wifi is a nice bonus.
+Revolution Hotel is a Provenance Hotels property.

 Some of the guestrooms in this former hostel actually boast quite a bit of space along with ensuite bathrooms, but even if you choose the smallest rooms options with shared bathrooms down the hall, you'll still find plenty of public areas for hanging out, especially in the hotel's co-working space Conspire and in the onsite cafe/bistro.
+Revolution Hotel is a Provenance Hotels property.

 Best of all, the hotel puts you right at the center of the exciting Assembly Row shopping/entertainment complex, yet just a 5-minute subway ride gets you to Downtown Boston.